sanderhahn/virtualmin-digitalocean/readme.md

 After the installation is finished you can access the control panel at:
 `https://<ip-address>:10000` or `https://virtualmin.yourdomain.com:10000`.
-Your browser will warn you because the certificate is a self signed and is not provided by an offical certificate provider.
+Your browser will warn you because the certificate is self signed and not provided by an offical certificate provider.

-Use defaults in the "Post-Installation Wizard", you can reuse the root password for the MySQL root password.
+Use defaults values in the "Post-Installation Wizard" steps.
+You can reuse the generated root password for the MySQL database.
 Select "Only store hashed passwords" in the password storage mode step.

-The "Re-check and refresh configuration" doesn't immediately work on my system, so i first reboot it using:
+The "Re-Check and Refresh Configuration" doesn't immediately work on my system, so lets first reboot the system using:

 ```
-Webmin > System > Bootup and Shutdown > Click "Reboot System" (down the
+Webmin > System > Bootup and Shutdown > Click "Reboot System" (down the page)
-page)
 ```

-After a minute or so the system is back online and click on "Re-Check Configuration" and everything should be okay.
+After a minute or so the system is back online and clicking on "Re-Check Configuration" will display that everything is okay.

-You can start configuring virtual hosts using "Create Virtual Server" and it will setup hosting, database and email.
-The configuration that can be done using Virtualmin is extensive but the interface is meant to be easier than doing configuration using the commandline.
+You can start configuring virtual hosts using "Create Virtual Server" and it will setup hosting, database and email for you.
+The configuration that can be done using Virtualmin is extensive but the interface is much easier than doing manual configuration using the commandline.
 Take a dive into the [Step by step tutorials](http://www.virtualmin.com/documentation/tutorial) to learn more.